madhavkhoslaa/madhavkhoslaa.github.io/content/posts/ARPFromScratch.md

 That single frame does a lot of work: the switch learns `src MAC -> inbound port`, and every other host's ARP cache learns our IP - so nobody ever has to request us.
 It is the "hello, I am here" of layer 2.
 ### First experience with endianness
-* While putting the protocol in the filter for the socket to read all ETH ARP requests I put the protocol directly into the socket and nothing ever logged.After spending some time, I figured it out that it was because of the little and big endianness. network bits are read in a little endian order and most architectures work on little endian.
+* While putting the protocol in the filter for the socket(so the kernel hands me only ETH ARP traffic) I passed the value in directly and nothing ever logged.
+After spending some time, I figured it out.
+Network byte order is big-endian, but the CPUs I code on are little-endian.
+The socket compares your filter value against the on-wire ethertype, so the constant has to be converted with `.to_be()` before it goes to the kernel.
+The same gotcha bites whenever you hand a multi-byte value to the network.

 ## Coding our own switch